Additional 5.2 million Americans applied for unemployment last week, bringing total to 22 million

 Only citizens and others who are in the U.S. legally can receive unemployment benefits.

-"Regardless of your status, documented or undocumented, there are people in this is state that step up always to support those in need, regardless of status."
+"Regardless of your status, documented or undocumented, there are people in this state that step up, always to support those in need, regardless of status."

 Additional 5.2 million Americans applied for unemployment last week, bringing total to 22 million